Shweta Punj author of the book Why I Failed shares her thoughts with Anureviews.

 How did you do research for the book?
 How did you choose the people to feature in it?
 Did you know about their stories or were they revealed after you spoke to them?

 As a journalist, I had an idea about the stories of some of the people I have profiled.
 But then there were several others which were revealed to me during the course of my research, which included off-the-record conversations with those who have been profiled in the book.
-As part of my research I read a lot of printed material on my protagonists and spoke to people around them to get an idea of their personalities, struggles etc. Those conversations helped me prepare for my interviews.
+As part of my research I read a lot of printed material on my protagonists.
+And I spoke to people around them to get an idea of their personalities, struggles etc. Those conversations helped me prepare for my interviews.

 What has been the response from the readers so far?
 Are they appreciating the ‘Failure as a part of Success’ angle of your stories?

 I have been pleasantly surprised with the response.
 People have identified with the stories, they have been inspired and have felt more empowered, more in-charge of their life after reading the book.
-Yes, the success angle is critical part of the failure story, because that’s what underlines the essence of the book that it’s OK to fail; you can succeed after failing; and failure is an important ingredient for success.
+Yes, the success angle is critical part of the failure story, because that’s what underlines the essence of the book that it’s OK to fail; you can succeed after failing.
+And failure is an important ingredient for success.

 What has been your biggest learning from hearing these stories first hand from the people mentioned in the book?

-That behind every awe-inspiring success story, is a soul-crushing failure, and it is often the ability of people to deal with failure that determines their success.
+That behind every awe-inspiring success story, is a soul-crushing failure.
+And it is often the ability of people to deal with failure that determines their success.

 Did you discover any patterns of failure or the ability of successful people to deal with it?